 Pap smears first became available in the 1950s.
 Researchers estimate that cancer screenings — which often include a Pap smear — are associated with a

-A Pap smear, also called a Pap test or cervical smear, tests for abnormal cells in a woman’s cervix.
-Pap smears can also identify infections and inflammation of the vagina.
-They’re mainly used to screen for cervical cancer.
+A Pap smear, also called a Pap test or cervical smear, tests for abnormal cells in your cervix.
+Pap smears can also identify vaginal infections and inflammation.
+They’re mainly used to screen for cervical cancer, which is

 |21–29||every 3 years|

 |30–65||every 3 years, or an HPV test every 5 years, or a Pap test and HPV test together (called cotesting) every 5 years|

 |65+||Talk with a doctor; you may no longer need Pap smear tests.|

 Ask a doctor if you need to continue having Pap smears.
 Usually, the tests can be stopped if your cervix was removed during your hysterectomy and you have no history of cervical cancer.

 To increase the accuracy of your Pap smear, there are several things you should avoid for about 48-72 hours before the test.
 They include:

 If possible, you should also avoid being tested while you’re menstruating.